ohadmanor/songbook/README.md

 ChordBook is a modern, responsive, and offline-first digital songbook application.
 It displays lyric sheets with chords positioned exactly above the lyrics, supports interactive guitar/piano chord diagrams, and enables live-performance helpers like auto-scroll, a visual/audio metronome, wake-locks, and a distraction-free fullscreen mode.

+Songs can also carry engraved sheet music: a MusicXML score attached to a song is rendered inline under the lyrics, transposes together with the song, and can be edited note by note in a built-in score editor.

 It is distributed as both a **standalone portable HTML sheet** (for any browser or device) and a **native Android App** wrapper utilizing an offline WebView.

 ---